A

 Privacy worksheet

-The privacy worksheet is an expanded question-and-answer interface that helps privacy managers evaluate and document how each launch uses data.
-Each privacy worksheet generates a custom list of questions for each launch based on information gathered from the Data Spec, your org settings, and your launch history.
-When the privacy worksheet is complete, TerraTrue provides the privacy manager with a list of recommended actions.
-TerraTrue learns from your privacy worksheet, so they'll get faster and smarter the more you use them.
+The Privacy Worksheet is an out-of-the-box Workflow designed to help your Org document information related to privacy compliance and deliver relevant recommendations.
+Each Privacy Worksheet generates a custom list of questions for each Launch based on information gathered from the Data Spec, your org settings, and your Launch history.
+TerraTrue learns from each completed Privacy Worksheet, so they'll get faster and smarter the more you use them.

 Processing activity

-In privacy law, a processing activity refers to an operation or set of operations performed on personal data.
+A processing activity is any operation or set of operations performed on personal data.
 A processing activity can be automated or manual, and can encompass a range of activities, from accessing, collecting, and organizing data to structuring, sharing, or selling it.

 Product